contentful/contentful-resource-transform/README.md

 ## Synopsis

-Create a transform function by passing the function we want to apply to each resource to `createTransform`.
+Create a transform function by passing the function you want to apply to each resource to `createTransform`.

 ```javascript
 var assert = require('assert');